minutis-redcall/redcall/docs/tech/01-gcp.md

 - an App Engine, which will expose the app outside

+- Cloud Function to receive webhook from twilio (sms status/response)

+- Cloud Tasks queues to do flow control between twilio webhook and the app engine

 Do not mess up with any of the fields, **especially the "locations" (europe-west1 here)** as Google do not allow to update an app engine instance once it has been created.
 Yeah, you can have many Compute Engine instances, many Cloud SQL instances, but only one f*cking App Engine instance that is not modifiable.